View Document Text

 participating in trades executed for other accounts managed by IMA.
 IMA is not responsible for,

-manager is suitable or advisable for the Wrap Program participant; this decision is made by the
+investment manager is suitable or advisable for the Wrap Program participant; this decision is

 In most Wrap Programs, the Program Sponsor charges the client a comprehensive fee (the "wrap